RevEngAI/reai-ida/README.md

 IDA Pro Plugin for [RevEng.AI](https://reveng.ai/).

-### Supported Functionality:
+### Features Supported

+Below a non-exhaustive list of the features supported by the plugin:
 - Uploading of binaries for analysis to RevEng.AI platform
 - Downloading logs for analysis from RevEng.AI platform
 - Removing analysis from RevEng.AI platform
 - Renaming of function names given with similar binaries
 - Generates AI summaries for the analysed function
 - Synchronise all functions with differing names between the local analysis and the RevEng.AI platform
-- Configuration and persistence of plugin configuration (API key, host, model selection and analysis)
+- Configuration and persistence of plugin configuration (personal API key, host and analysis)

-# Install
+- …

+# Installation & Running 🚀

 Install the required Python libraries: `pip install -r requirements.txt`.
 Copy `revengai` dir and `reveng.py` to the `plugins` dir inside IDA Pro installation dir (or `~/.idapro/plugins` on MacOS and Linux).